-An ESG fund should contain only those securities with a high sustainability score and would exclude companies with, for example, poor records on pollution, labor relations or management practices.
+An ESG investment product should contain only those securities with a high sustainability score and would exclude companies with, for example, poor records on pollution, labor relations or management practices.
 It would also exclude the sovereign bonds of governments with similar poor records.

 ESG funds are growing in popularity among investors who want to be seen to be making a contribution to cutting global warming and adding to human development, without compromising on financial returns.
 Robeco offers a broad range of ESG funds.